PedroCristo/README-TEST/README.md

 #### Side Navigation Menu Desktop
 ![Side Navigation Menu](./assets/images/readme/desktop-side-menu.png)
-* At the top of the website, users can find a fixed navigation menu that is fully responsive in all devices.
-In this navigation menu users can navigate to the different pages in the website.
-They can also see the Travel World logo on the left side. <br>
+* At the top right of the website, users can find a hamburger menu that is fully responsive in all devices.
+In this navigation menu users can navigate to the different quizzes and also check the High Scores board.<br>
   #### Side Navigation Menu Tablet
 ![Side Navigation Menu Tablet](./assets/images/readme/tablet-side-menu.png)<br>
   #### Navigation Menu Mobile
 ![Side Navigation Menu mobile](./assets/images/readme/mobile-side-menu.png)
   #### Navigation Menu Day/Night Mode
+  * Menu Day/Night Mode.
+From 8am to 8pm users will access to the navigation menu when open in day moda (background-color white), from 8pm to 8am users will access to the same menu in night mode (background-color black).
 ![Side Navigation Day/Night Mode](./assets/images/readme/menu-day-night-mode.png)
 [Live Feature Here](https://pedrocristo.github.io/portfolio_project_2/index.html)